 Scapegoating has a wide range of focus: from “approved” enemies of very large groups of people down to the scapegoating of individuals by other individuals.
 The scapegoater’s target always experiences a terrible sense of being personally edited and re-written, with the inadequacies of the bully inserted into public accounts of their character, isolation, ostracism, exclusion and sometimes, expulsion and elimination.
 The sense of isolation is often heightened by other people’s reluctance to become involved in challenging bullies, usually because of a bystander’s own discomfort and fear of reprisal.

 Bullies don’t like to have their lies exposed.
 That’s not to say that all supporters of those minority parties are bullies: they’re not.
-On a personal level, despite the fact that most of my political criticism in debate and on my site has been directed at the Conservatives (evident on this site, for example, which is actually identified as a Human Rights site) most of the bullying I have personally encountered this past twelve months has been from a group of Green Party members.
+On a personal level, despite the fact that most of my political criticism in debate and on my site has been directed at the Conservatives (evident on this site, for example, which is actually identified as a Human Rights site) most of the bullying I have personally encountered this past twelve months has been from a small group of Green Party members, curiously.

 Bullying becomes obvious when you scrutinise who is actually doing the attacking on a personal level.
 Debate and political criticism are one thing: personal commentaries, character assassinations, attacks, threats, abuse and harassment are bullying.
 I have seen that quite often, bullying tactics include manipulating people’s perceptions to portray themselves as the injured party, with their target being the villain.
 However, again, scrutiny of who is actually instigating and doing the personal attacking will reveal the real bully or bullies.